rascol/PPS-Client/client/pps-client.md

 Figure 2a shows a delay peak at zero (relative to the `G.zeroOffset` value) followed by infrequent sporadic Type 3 latency spikes in the log plot.
 The nearly [normal](https://en.wikipedia.org/wiki/Normal_distribution) distribution of the *timeline* is also quite evident.
 This distribution is a combination of all three components of Type 2 noise..

 ### Raspberry Pi 4 {#raspberry-pi-4}
-Raspberry Pi 4 PPS Type 2 noise is shown in Figure 2b for an RPi 4 unit showing typical characteristics from a batch of ten test units.
+Raspberry Pi 4 PPS Type 2 noise, captured in the same way as above, is shown in Figure 2b for an RPi 4 unit showing typical characteristics from a batch of ten test units.

 <center>![Raspberry Pi 4 Jitter Distribution](pps-jitter-distrib-RPi4.png)</center>

-Figure 2b is PPS jitter that was captured from the test unit over 24 hours to the file <b>/var/local/pps-jitter-distrib</b> by setting `jitter-distrib=enable` in <b>/etc/pps-client.conf</b> and is typical data that is easily generated on any RPi 4.

-Of the three components of Type 2 noise, it is sometimes possible to see the Type 2a noise separately from the others in a plot of interrupt delay <I>d<sub>int</sub></I> as in Figure 2c (from RPi4#7 below).
-Unfortunately, there is a still a small amount of jitter in the direction of earlier time introduced by the measurement which makes it impossible to tell whether the bin at 4.5 microseconds is mostly noise or a part of the Type 2a distribution.
-But ignoring that, this is a good illustration of Type 2a noise.
+Of the three components of Type 2 noise, it is possible to see Type 2a noise separately from the others in a distribution of interrupt delay <I>d<sub>int</sub></I> as in Figure 2c (from RPi4#7 below).

-Because this interrupt is generated entirely within Raspberry Pi 4, it is unaffected by the *timeline* because the measurement is made internal to the processor where time appears to be linear.
+Because this interrupt was generated entirely within Raspberry Pi 4, it is unaffected by the *timeline* because the measurement is made internal to the processor where time appears to be linear.
 Any time measurement made totally within the processor is blind to the *timeline* variations of its own clock oscillator because time is being measured relative to a time reference warped by that same *timeline*.

 <center>![Interrupt Delay](interrupt-delay.png)</center>

-The interrupt delay distribution was generated with a utility designed to measure delays.
+This interrupt delay distribution was generated with a utility designed to measure delays.
 The delay noise is almost entirely Type 2a noise with a standard deviation of 1 microsecond on this processor.
-The significance of interrupt delay is that it is always added to any interrupt measurement made on a GPIO pin.
-The maximum value for this distribution is 4.5 microseconds.
-This value must subtracted from the recorded clock time to get a true time for the interrupt on the local clock.
+The maximum value of this distribution occurs at 4.5 microseconds.
+As evident in Figure 2c, the Type 2a noise adds to that value.
+The maximum value of 4.5 microseconds would be subtracted from the recorded clock time to get a true minimum time for the interrupt in this example.

 ### Latency Spikes {#latency-spikes}